The following are questions about errors received from the Electronic Submissions Gateway (ESG)

 Answer: 1) Check the file extension.
 The file extension must be ".p7b" or ".cer".
 Files with these extensions represent the public key part of the certificate.
 Only the public key part of the certificate can be imported.
 Reference Appendix C, Digital Certificates in the User Guide for more information.

 2) Make sure the local PC has been configured to recognize and use the digital certificate.
 Reference the operating system instructions on the local PC for more information.

-Q. Why did I receive an "app not inited" error?
+Question: Why did I receive an "app not initiated" error?

-A. This error usually occurs when the WebTrader Java applet does not intialize correctly.
+Answer: This error usually occurs when the WebTrader Java applet does not initialize correctly.
 You can solve this by clearing your Java applet cache: